VisualFP/docs/SA/design_concept/content/design/scratch_inspired_design.typ

 setup.

-Functions, variables, parameters, etc., are portrayed as colorful blocks that can be dragged into each other.
+Functions, variables, parameters, etc., are portrayed as colorful blocks that can be dragged on top of each other.

 == Function Declaration, Composition and Application